VinUni Banner

 – Comply with VinUni regulations and other current legal regulations;

-– Participate in scientific conferences, seminars, forums, and other scientific activities organized by their respective College;
+– Participate in scientific conferences, seminars, forums, and other scientific activities organized by CECS/VinUni;

-– Submit progress and final reports to the respective College per the required deadlines.
+– Submit progress and final reports to CECS regarding the required deadlines.

-Supervisor – Supervisors are responsible for guiding students to conduct scientific research; Jointly assuming responsibility with the supervised students the content of the assigned research topic; Fully complying with the principles of research ethics and current regulations;
+Supervisor – Guide students to conduct scientific research; Jointly assuming responsibility with the supervised students the content of the assigned research topic; Fully complying with the principles of research ethics and current regulations;

-– Supervisors must ensure the students under their supervision maintain proper project documentation, including financial reports and project progress.
-They must review, comment and approve students’ reports before the reports are submitted to the respective College and the RMO;
+– Ensure the students under their supervision maintain proper project documentation, including financial reports and project progress.
+They must review, comment and approve students’ reports before the reports are submitted to CECS;

-– Supervisors must make sure that the student’s workload and research efforts do not exceed 60 hours/month.
+– Ensure that the student’s workload and research efforts do not exceed 60 hours/month.

-RMO – Coordinate with RAC to review and monitor the Student Research Grant program designed and run by the respective College;
+RMO – Coordinate with RAC to review and monitor the Student Research Grant Program.

 – Coordinate with Colleges on any changes to the approved budgets or activity plans.